WebberZone/better-search/readme.txt

 == Upgrade Notice ==

 = 1.3.3 =
-New admin interface, reformatted code, Bug fixes
+New admin interface; modified `get_bsearch_heatmap`; reformatted code; Bug fixes;
+Check the Changelog for details

 == Changelog ==

 = 1.3.3 =
 * New: Responsive admin interface
+* Modified: Modified `get_bsearch_heatmap` to accept an array of parameters.
+If you're using this function, please note the modified usage in the FAQ
 * Fixed: Widget initialisation
-* Modified; Reformatted code to follow WordPress PHP Standards
+* Modified: Reformatted code to follow WordPress PHP Standards

 = 1.3.2 =
 * New: Profanity filter.
 Courtesy <a href="http://banbuilder.com/">Banbuilders</a>